-a division formed by bulkheads and/or decks having insulation or inherent fire-resisting properties fire-restricting material-
+a division formed by bulkheads and/or decks having insulation or inherent fire-resisting properties fire-restricting materiala material having properties that retard and/or reduce the hazardous effects of fire.

 NOTE: Chapter 12 specifies the performance requirements for fire resisting divisions.